In this article you will find:

 The phenomenal method of reducing the cost of a call is to shorten the volume of incoming calls.
 Implementing the self-service option for routine repetitive requests cuts the telephony costs, gives more time to your operators for handling more complex appeals, and therefore decreases the cost of the call.

 How can you achieve this without negotiating quality of service?
-Allowing customers to support themselves.
+Allowing customers to support themselves with the help of interactive voice response software.
 There are many clients who would prefer not to communicate with a specialist.
 Frankly speaking, many do not care about this.
 These customers will take the opportunity to support themselves.
 Providing them with self-service options, such as a knowledge base on websites, IVR for self-service, blog entries with best practices and ebooks will significantly reduce the number of incoming calls without compromising the quality of administration.

 Provide Effective Scheduling